oracle/tribuo/docs/Architecture.md

 being stored in an `Example`.

-If your columnar data is not in a format currently supported by Tribuo, you can subclass `ColumnarDataSource`, provide an implementation of `ColumnarIterator,` which converts from your input format into `ColumnarIterator.Row`, and then configure the `RowProcessor` to extract `Example`s from your data.
+If your columnar data is not in a format currently supported by Tribuo, you can subclass `ColumnarDataSource`, provide an implementation of `ColumnarIterator`, which converts from your input format into `ColumnarIterator.Row`, and then configure the `RowProcessor` to extract `Example`s from your data.